-Care should be taken to ensure that the information entered is accurate: it is easier to make corrections once here than it is to make amendments every day in the Flight Status record.
+Note: Care should be taken to ensure that the information entered is accurate: it is easier to make corrections once here than it is to make amendments every day in the Flight Status record.

 When the program is called, an empty schedule record will be displayed.

 This mode is used to add flight schedules.